ABOUT AUSTRAL GOLD

 The monitoring and ultimate control of the business of the Company is vested in the Board.
 The Board’s primary responsibility is to oversee the Company’s business activities and management for the benefit of the Company’s shareholders.
 The specific responsibilities of the Board include:

-- appointment, evaluation, rewarding and if necessary, the removal of the Chief Operating Officer;
+- appointment, evaluation, rewarding and if necessary, the removal of the Chief Executive Officer;

 - appointment, evaluation, rewarding and if necessary, the removal of the Chief Financial Officer and the Company Secretary;